-By default, path analysis shows your users' actions working forward from a specific event or page.
+By default, path exploration shows your users' actions working forward from a specific event or page.
 Backwards pathing lets you select a desired event or page and explore how your users got to it.
-You can select an event, like a purchase or conversion, and analyze the different paths your users take to reach that event and use that insight to improve the user experience.
+You can select an event, like a purchase or conversion, and explore the different paths your users take to reach that event and use that insight to improve the user experience.

 To create a backwards path:

-- Create a new path analysis following the directions above.
+- Create a new path exploration following the directions above.

 - In the upper right, click Start over.

 - Click in the ENDING POINT box to select the node that ends the path.

 You can then configure the rest of the exploration in the same way as a forward path.

 How path exploration works

 Path exploration uses a tree graph to illustrate the event stream, the collection of events users triggered and the screens they viewed.